 We have incurred net losses in each year since our inception, including net losses of \$8.6 million in 2018 and \$26.4 million in 2017.
-As of March 31, 2019 we had an accumulated deficit of \$226.2 million.
-We anticipate that our existing cash, cash equivalents and marketable securities will be sufficient to fund our operations into the middle of 2019.
+As of June 30, 2019 we had an accumulated deficit of \$229.5 million.
+We anticipate that our existing cash, cash equivalents and marketable securities will be sufficient to fund our operations through the consummation of the proposed Merger, which is anticipated to occur in the third quarter of 2019.
 Accordingly, these factors, among others, raise substantial doubt about our ability to continue as a going concern.
 The amount of our future net losses will depend, in part, on the amount and timing of our expenses.
 These net losses have had, and will continue to have, an adverse effect on our stockholders' equity and working capital.